farrajota/kaggle_titanic/README.md

 ### Run a self-contained docker image

-To run the notebooks using docker, you can:
+To run the notebooks using docker, you first need to build the container's docker image.
+To do so, you just need to do the following:

-- i) Run the container:
+- i) Build the container using a Makefile macro:

     ```bash
+    $ make build
+    ```

+- ii) Run the container using a command:

+    ```bash
+    $ docker image build -t jupyter_spark_custom .
+    ```

+Then, to start the container you can:

+- i) Run the container using a Makefile macro:

+    ```bash
     $ make run

-    # or

-    $ docker image build -t jupyter_titanic .
-    $ docker container run --rm -p 8080:8080 --name jupyter_notebook jupyter_titanic
     ```

-- ii) Run the container using `docker-compose`:
+- ii) Run the container using a command:

     ```bash
-    $ make up
-    $ make logs  # shows the login url + token

-    # or

-    $ docker-compose up -d
-    $ docker-compose logs  # shows the login url + token
+    $ docker run --rm -p 8888:8888 -v "$PWD"/notebooks:/home/jovyan/work --name jupyter_kaggle_titanic jupyter_spark_custom
     ```

 ## Setting up the data